stelligent/pipeline-dashboard/README.md

 }
 ```

-For the dashboard generator role, add the following inline policy:
+For the dashboard generator IAM role (named something like *aws-serverless-repository-PipelineDashboardGenerat...*), add the following inline policy:

 ```
 {